Joshua-Barr/VIApp-ReactJS/README.md

 FEATURES TO ADD:

     - OAuth Login
     - DB Backend for Quick Lookups and Historic
     - Key Indicator Calculations (Pass from Express API?)
     - Rank and Sort the Accordian items by Selected Indicator
     - Search tracker page which creates an accordian item by added tracker (single and multiple)
+    - Fix up the Indicators in the accordion component